tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

       yield post
     ```

-- since the publication of a post can be performed only if both of these checks succeeds, it is desirable that, whenever one of the two fails, the other get cancelled.
+- since the publication of a post can be performed only if both of these checks succeed, it is desirable that, whenever one of the two fails, the other gets canceled.
-Unfortunately, currently, Scala Futures are not cancellable and provides no _structured concurrency_ mechanism.
+Unfortunately, currently, Scala Futures are not cancellable and provide no _structured concurrency_ mechanism.

 - moreover, they lack referential transparency, i.e. future starts running when they are defined.
-This mean that passing a reference to a future is not the same as passing the referenced expression.
+This means that passing a reference to a future is not the same as passing the referenced expression.

 ### Direct style: Scala version with `gears`

-The API of the gears library is presented hereafter and is built on top of four main abstractions, three of them are here presented (the fourth in next example):
+The API of the gears library is presented hereafter and is built on top of four main abstractions, three of which are here presented (the fourth in the next example):

 1. **`Async`** context is **"a capability that allows a computation to suspend while waiting for the result of an async source"**.
-Code that has access to an instance of the `Async` trait is said to be in an async context and it is able to suspend its execution.
-Usually it is provided via `given` instances.
+Code that has access to an instance of the `Async` trait is said to be in an async context and can suspend its execution.
+Usually, it is provided via `given` instances.
    - A common way to obtain an `Async` instance is to use an `Async.blocking`.
 2. **`Async.Source`** modeling an asynchronous source of data that can be polled or awaited by suspending the computation, as well as composed using combinator functions.
 3. **`Future`s** are the primary (in fact, the only) active elements that encapsulate a control flow that, eventually, will deliver a result (either a computed or a failure value that contains an exception).
-Since `Future`s are `Async.Source`s they can be awaited and combined with other `Future`s, suspending their execution.
+Since `Future`s are `Async.Source`s can be awaited and combined with other `Future`s, suspending their execution.
    - **`Task`s** are the abstraction created to create delayed `Future`s, responding to the lack of referential transparency problem.
-They takes the body of a `Future` as an argument; its `run` method converts that body to a `Future`, starting its execution.
+They take the body of a `Future` as an argument; its `run` method converts that body to a `Future`, starting its execution.
-   - **`Promise`s** allows to define `Future`'s result value externally, instead of executing a specific body of code.
+   - **`Promise`s** allow us to define `Future`'s result value externally, instead of executing a specific body of code.

 {{< mermaid >}}
 classDiagram